 Sedation Dentistry for Dental Fear and Anxiety

-Sedation dentistry can be a life saver for patients who deal with dental fear or anxiety.
+Sedation dentistry can be a lifesaver for patients with dental fear or anxiety.

-Do you avoid the Dentist out of fear and anxiety?
-Does the thought of setting foot in the office make your stomach whirl and your skin tingle?
-Are you living with tooth pain or gum sensitivity because you fear going to the Dentist?
+Do you avoid the dentist out of fear and anxiety?
+Does setting foot in the office make your stomach whirl and your skin tingle?
+Are you living with tooth pain or gum sensitivity because you fear going to the dentist?

 Minimal Inhaled Sedation

-Nitrous oxide, also known as “laughing gas” is combined with oxygen.
-You breath this through a mask placed over your nose.
-The gas does not put you to sleep, but only helps you relax.
+Nitrous oxide, or “laughing gas,” is combined with oxygen.
+You breathe this through a mask placed over your nose.
+The gas does not put you to sleep but only helps you relax.
 The effects of nitrous oxide are short-lived and wear off quickly.
-A lot of patients choose this form of sedation dentistry because they are usually able to drive themselves home after their procedure.
+Many patients choose this form of sedation dentistry because they can usually drive themselves home after their procedure.

 We have found great success using nitrous oxide to help our patients who experience dental anxiety and fear.
-Call our office to discuss your questions and concerns, 773-481-2200.
+Call our office to discuss your questions and concerns at 773-481-2200.

 Dental Anxiety & Fear

-We are lucky to be living in a highly technological era where that age old fear of dental work can be efficiently and conveniently allayed.
-Our top Chicago dentists are always keeping up on the latest anxiety and pain relief methods developed globally.
+We are lucky to be living in a highly technological era where that age-old fear of dental work can be efficiently and conveniently allayed.
+Our top Chicago dentists always keep up with the latest anxiety and pain relief methods.

 If you have fear or anxiety, know that you’re not alone.
 Close to 35 million people allow their fear to keep them from visiting a dental professional.

-We see these common reasons for patient anxiety every day:
+We see these common dental fears every day:

 - fear of dental equipment